Hyperuniform random measures, transport and rigidity: Zeros of the planar Gaussian analytic function

 In general, a Gaussian field $ \mathsf F:\mathbb{R}^{ d} \to \mathbb{R}^{ q}$ is a collection of random vectors $ \mathsf F(x) = ( \mathsf F_{ 1}(x),\dots , \mathsf F_{ q}(x))\in \mathbb{R}^{ q},x\in \mathbb{R}^{ d}$ such that for $ (x_{ 1},\dots ,x_{ m})\in (\mathbb{R}^{ d})^{ m}$, $ ( { \mathsf F}(x_{ 1}),\dots , { \mathsf F}(x_{ m}))$ is a $ (\mathbb{R}^{ q})^{ m}$-valued Gaussian vector.
 In particular each coordinate field $ \{ \mathsf F_{ i}(x),x\in \mathbb{R}^{ d}\},1\leqslant i\leqslant q$ defines a Gaussian signed measure as in Example \ref{ex:gaussian}.
 We saw that each finite measure $ \S$ on $ \mathbb{R}^{ d}$ uniquely defines the law of a stationary Gaussian field $ { \mathsf F}:\mathbb{R}^{ d}\to \mathbb{R}$ with covariance function $ \C = \F^{ -1}\S$.
 For $ { \mathsf F}$ a vector-valued field, each of the $ q(q + 1)/2$ pairwise covariance functions $ \C_{ i,j}(x,y) = \textrm{Cov}\left( \mathsf F_{ i}(x), \mathsf F_{ j}(y)\right),i\leqslant j,$ must be specified to determine the law of $ { \mathsf F}$ uniquely in the class of Gaussian fields.

 The class of GAFs is a subclass of the class of Gaussian fields from $ \mathbb C $ to $ \mathbb C $ (with the identification $ \mathbb C \equiv \mathbb{R}^{ 2}$) such that a.s. each sample path is a.s. an analytic function.
 Hence one should in principle specify the $ 3$ covariance functions $ \C_{ 1,1},\C_{ 2,2},\C_{ 1,2}$ to characterise the law of the field.
 The class of GAFs crucially holds an additional requirement: each finite linear combination $ \sum_{j}a_{ j} { \mathsf F}(z_{ j})$ must be a complex Gaussian variable, which means it should have i.i.d.
-(Gaussian) real and imaginary parts (this in fact means that the FIDI are so-called {\it complex Gaussian vectors}).
+(Gaussian) real and imaginary parts.
 Hence GAFs are not just Gaussian fields which are a.s. analytic.
-A very convenient and fundamental gain from this requirement is that the law of a centred GAF $ \mathsf F$ is uniquely determined by its {\it complex covariance}
+A very convenient and fundamental gain from this requirement is that the law of a centred GAF $ \mathsf F$ is uniquely determined by its {\it complex covariance}, replacing the $ \C_{ i,j}$ of the real Euclidean representation.

+\begin{proposition} Let $ \mathsf F$ a GAF with complex covariance Then any other GAF with the same complex covariance has the same law as $ \mathsf F$. \end{proposition}